If it isn’t STA Certified Compost, what is it?

 - All Participants will make test results available to any person, upon request, using the STA Program’s “Compost Technical Data Sheet”.
 The Compost Technical Data Sheet includes directions for product use, a list of product ingredients and analytical test results.
 The USCC will not assess whether or not, or to what extent, these directions are appropriate; this is solely the responsibility of the Participant.

-- Participants will pay an annual STA Program application fee of $750 per product.
-Participants who are USCC members will receive an application fee discount of $200 per product ($550).
-This discount reflects the extent to which USCC members’ dues underwrite the development and management of the STA Program.
+- Participants will pay an annual STA Certified Compost Program fee of $850 for their first product.
+Participants who are USCC members will receive an application fee discount of $200 for that first product, bringing it down to $650.
+This discount reflects the extent to which USCC members’ dues underwrite the development and management of the STA Certified Compost Program.
+Enrollment of additional products is $275/yr for the 2nd product enrolled by a USCC member, or $375 for non-USCC members.
+These fee schedules are listed on the STA Certified Compost fees page here.

-- Participants have the right to use the STA Program Logo in their promotional activities, with respect to certified compost product(s), as long as they stay compliant with the program rules.
-(Composts produced from yard trimmings, manure, or food residuals may test for pathogens and trace metals at half the required frequency)
+- Participants have the right to use the STA Certified Compost Program Logo in their promotional activities, with respect to certified compost product(s), as long as they stay compliant with the program rules.
+(If participants get approval from the STA Certified Compost Review Committee, then composts produced from yard trimmings, manure, or food residuals may test for pathogens and trace metals at half the required frequency)

 Required Customer Information